WINNT-Moments/Windows-Wallpaper-Archive/README.md

 If one of the files said it was modified in recent times, it's probably because I used the file, or because it was on a newer installation.

 Edit: Added more Longhorn wallpapers!

+To be added: Windows Embedded POSready 2009 wallpapers.